In this article

 Optimization score focus

-Optimization score and recommendations are focused on your business objectives, like maximizing conversions or conversion value.
+Optimization score and recommendations are focused on your business objectives, such as maximizing conversions or conversion value.
 Recommendations are tailored to your unique campaign data and Google’s forecast models, and a recommendation will only exist for a particular account or campaign if it drives towards that business objective.

 Optimization score is able to determine your campaign’s goal through your bid strategy.
 If your campaign is in the optimal fully-automated Smart Bidding strategy, your goal is openly expressed.
 If your campaign is not in such a strategy, your campaign goal is derived from the recommended Smart Bidding strategy, which is based on your account and campaign data.

-You have the ability to further personalize your optimization score.
-You can override the inferred performance objective by expressing performance objective through opting into max conversions, max conversion value, target CPA, target ROAS, or target IS.
+You can control your performance objective through choosing max conversions, max conversion value, target CPA, target ROAS, or target IS.
+In other words, you can override the system's inferred strategy.
 You can adjust which conversions are used for optimization to match your business goals with the "Include in 'Conversions'" setting.